 The Philippines is home to 1.5 million digital nomads who work as “freelancers” serving local and international clients.
-Most of these Filipino home-based talents are deployed in the Social Media marketing industry.
+Most of these home-based talents are deployed in the Social Media marketing industry, thus, Filipino Social Media managers.
 Like most job seekers in the corporate world, the home-based jobs industry is a serious business.

 According to Upwork, one of the leading platforms for online jobs, out of the 8 million virtual assistants on its platform, one million are from the Philippines.
 This is just for the VA positions alone.